dd32/td-gh-ex/readme.txt

-Adept Wordpress Template 1.0
+Adept Wordpress Template 1.1

-Adept 1.0
+Adept 1.1
 http://overhaulindustries.com/adept/

+Adept is a versatile theme with a custom theme admin page to set colors, add your contact info and analytics tracking code.
+Adept is built for speed with seven widget positions; three in the sidebar and four in an extended footer.
+Users will also appreciate the light page weight, around 100k!

-A versitile WordPress theme with seven 'sidebar' widget positions for a richly customizable blog template.
-Adept is a clean design, suitable for a wide range of applications; and ideal for business use.
+Clean design, suitable for a wide range of applications; and ideal for business use.
 Design enthusiasts, will appreciate the fixed width layout composed using a hoizontal grid and featuring a baseline grid for text alignment.
 To visitors this makes the site 'look and feel' right!

 This theme was designed and built by Bill Heaton, http://pixelhandler.com/